-1. I work for a Maryland state or local government which offers health benefits to spouses.
+I work for a private employer which offers health benefits to spouses of employees.
 Does my employer have to allow me to cover my spouse under the health plan?

-4. Is my employer required to provide my spouse with rights under my retirement plan?
+Is my employer required to provide my spouse with rights under my pension, 401(k), or other retirement plan?

 Taxes on a distribution can be deferred by rolling the money over to another plan.
 Same-sex spouses are more limited than opposite-sex spouses both in the types of plans to which a rollover can be made and in the time at which distributions must be taken.